Natügu language

 A Natügu speaker, recorded in the Solomon Islands.

 Natügu (locally spelled Natqgu), formerly known as Santa Cruz, is the main language spoken on the island of Nendö or 'Santa Cruz', in the Solomon Islands.
 It is one of the three languages of that island, together with Nalögo and Nanggu.

-The language
+Description

 Name

 The name Natügu (new orth.
-Natqgu) comes from natq-gu /ntu/, literally "our language" - from natq "language, word" + -gu "1st + 2nd person augmented enclitic").
+Natqgu) comes from natü-gu /ntu/, literally "our language" - from natü "language, word" + -gu "1st + 2nd person augmented enclitic").

 Genetic affiliation

 Until the beginning of the 21st century, it was widely believed that Natügu was a Papuan language.
-In the 2000s however, it was shown to be a member of the Austronesian language family, like the rest of the Reefs – Santa Cruz languages.
+In the 2000s however, it was shown to be a member of the Oceanic language family (in turn part of the Austronesian language family), like the rest of the Reefs – Santa Cruz languages.

 Dialects

 Dialects of Natügu are Bënwë (Banua), Londai, Malo.
 Speakers of most dialects understand Lwowa and Mbanua well.

 Nalögo, once considered a dialect of Natügu, is now recognised as a separate language.